-Figure 1: foF2 diurnal variation during solar cycle 22 minimum

-In the top panels of figure 2, it can be seen that data profile is noon bite out profile with pronounced morning peak in March.
-This observation shows the profile equinoctial asymmetry.
-During solstice (bottom panels) data profile is noon bite out in June and morning peak profile in December.
+Figure 1: foF2 diurnal variation during solar cycle 22 minimum The top panels of figure 2 highlight noon bite out profile for data.
+Only in March experimental profile expresses pronounced morning peak.
+This observation shows equinoctial asymmetry of the profile.
+During solstice (bottom panels) there exist noon bite out profile in June and morning peak profile in December.
 Calculated profiles present in equinox (top panels) plateau profile for IRI 2012 and morning peak profile in March and afternoon peak profile in September for TIEGCM.
 It appears that the equinoctial asymmetry appears in data profile in a profile amplitude and variability is only seen in amplitude in IRI 2012 profile while is expressed in amplitude and variability in TIEGCM profile.